apannala13/CS/papers/kafka.md

 # Kafka Notes:

 - Kafka is a distributed messaging system that was developed for collecting and delivering high volumes of log data with low latency.
-- There is a large amount of “log” data generated at any sizable internet company.
+- There is a large amount of log data generated at any sizable internet company.
-    - user activity events corresponding to logins, pageviews, clicks, “likes”, sharing, comments, and search queries;
+    - user activity events corresponding to logins, pageviews, clicks, likes, sharing, comments, and search queries;
     - operational metrics such as service call stack, call latency, errors, and system metrics such as CPU, memory, network, or disk utilization on each machine.
     - Ex use cases for log data for site features: search relevance, item recommendations, ad targeting and reporting, security applications for spam/data scraping, and newsfeed features.
 - Many early systems for processing this kind of data relied on physically scraping log files off production servers for analysis